Charitable Donations & Grants

 • The meeting must be independent of Cook Medical, meaning Cook Medical cannot select speakers or control content, methods, or materials.

-• The meeting must follow the criteria established by the Accreditation Council for Continuing Medical Education (ACCME) to avoid losing continuing medical education accreditation.
+• The meeting must follow the Standards for Commercial Support as established by the Accreditation Council for Continuing Medical Education (ACCME.org) to avoid losing continuing medical education accreditation in the US or from any other entity that accredits continuing medical education.

 Product donations for third-party educational use